babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 Where:

-`setting_name` is the name of the parameter you want to set.
+`'setting_name'` is the name of the parameter you want to set.
-`value` is the parameter value.
+`'value'` is the parameter value.
 `is_local` : specify `true` if you would like the parameter to revert to the original setting when the transaction completes; set to `false` to make the setting persistent to the end of the session.

 For example, the following command sets `babelfishpg_tsql.explain_verbose` parameter to `on`; the setting reverts to the original value when the session ends: